nyggus/easycheck/tests/doctests/example_4_doctest.rst

 Example 4: Complex checks using a self-defined function
 -------------------------------------------------------

 You can also define complex checks using a function that collects calls to checkit functions.
-That way, you can simplify the function, in which the check will take one like instead of a couple of them (8 in the example below).
+That way, you can simplify the function in which you want to make the check, by using just one line instead of several (8 in the example below).

 .. code-block::python